The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Second minimal configuration and proof of Theorem ( )

 Let us proceed to the proof of Theorem \ref{geomain}(\ref{G2}).

 \begin{proof}[Proof of Theorem \ref{geomain}(\ref{G2})] From Proposition \ref{mg2}, the smallest number of $m$--linked points such that no $m+2$ are collinear is $\geq 2m+2$.
-It is actually an equality from Proposition \ref{intersec} since $2m+2$ points on a plane conic are $m$--linked.
+It is actually an equality from Theorem \ref{intersec} since $2m+2$ points on a plane conic are $m$--linked.
 This gives the ``if'' part of the statement.
 The ``only if'' part is a consequence of Proposition \ref{convmg2}. \end{proof}

-\section{Third minimal configuration and proof of theorem \ref{geomain}(\ref{G3})}
+\section{Third minimal configuration and proof of Theorem \ref{geomain}(\ref{G3})}

-From Proposition \ref{intersec}, we know that $3m$ coplanar points lying at the intersection of a cubic and a curve of degree $m$ having no common component are $m$--linked.
-The aim of the following proposition is to prove that they are actually \textit{minimally} $m$--linked.
+From Theorem \ref{intersec}, we know that $3m$ coplanar points lying at the intersection of a cubic and a curve of degree $m$ having no common component are minimally $m$--linked.
+The aim of the two remaining sections is to prove that there is no other minimally $m$--linked configuration with cardinality $\leq 3m$.
+In this section, we prove that there is no minimally $m$--linked configuration of points of cardinality $<3m$ such that no $m+2$ of the points are collinear and no $2m+2$ of them are on a plane conic.